Gender reassignment surgery?

 A sex change requires several steps, the last of which is gender reassignment surgery (GRS).
-The transition process also entails psychological counseling and screening, preoperative treatment including Hormone Replacement Therapy (HRT), and a "testing" period (usually over one year) where the individual will live life according to her/his gender identity.
-Due to the permanency of this procedure, it's important that transgender people seeking surgery work closely with their primary care provider and a mental health professional throughout the entire transition.
+The transition process also entails psychological counseling and screening, preoperative treatment including hormone therapy, and a "testing" period (usually over one year) where the individual will live life according to her/his gender identity.
+Due to the permanency of this procedure, it's important that transgender people seeking surgery work closely with their health care provider and a mental health professional throughout the entire transition.

 For trans women (people assigned the male gender at birth who identify as women or in a more female-oriented way), the creation of a vagina and clitoris usually preserves sensation.
+Formation of a vagina can be done with the use of penile tissue or a colon graft.
 The glans penis (the head of the penis) is used in the creation of a clitoris while the scrotum (with testes removed) is usually used in the creation of labia.
-Frequently, the woman will have sensation and may even be able to orgasm by having sex or masturbating.
-After the surgical creation of the vagina, the woman usually needs to use dilators as part of the aftercare as she is healing.
-The dilators, made from acrylic, allow for stretching of the new vaginal canal without tearing.
+Penile skin is typically inverted and then used to create a vagina.
+If If a colon graft is used in the formation of a vagina, the tissue is self-lubricating (though because the lubrication is present at all times, it may be bothersome).
+After the surgical creation of the vagina for either type of procedure, vaginal dilators are commonly used as part of the aftercare to maintain size and depth for varying lengths of time.
 After fully healed, most trans women can comfortably have penetrative sex with varying levels of sensation.

 There are two primary forms of genital surgery for trans men (people assigned the female gender at birth who identify as men or in a more male-oriented way).
 One form preserves sensation while the other does not.
 Phalloplasty involves a hysterectomy plus the penile and silicone testicular implants.
 The penis is usually constructed using skin from the abdomen.
-It is a pretty extensive surgery done in 3 or 4 stages.
+It is a pretty extensive surgery done in three or four stages.
 At the end of it, the man may urinate standing up and can have an erection by inserting a silicone rod when desired.
-This form doesn't appear 100% "penis-like" and it does not preserve sensation.
+This form doesn't appear 100 percent "penis-like" and it does not preserve sensation.

 For those who desire surgery and are not covered by health insurance, the out-of-pocket expense is, much like other surgeries, significant.
-For those who do have insurance, the cost will vary by person, depending on what plan and level of coverage s/he has.
-For those who are covered under the Columbia Student Medical Insurance Plan, some phases of the transition process are covered including mental health counseling and HRT.
-The amount of coverage depends on whether students have selected the basic or comprehensive plan.
-For more information, interested Columbia students should review the full benefits.
-To make an appointment with a medical provider at Medical Services, students can call x4-7426 or a mental health provider at Counseling and Psychological Services (CPS), students can call x4-2878.
+For those who do have insurance, the cost will vary by person, depending on their plan and level of coverage.
+For more information on what may be covered in the Columbia Student Health Insurance Plan, interested Columbia students can speak with a Health Insurance Specialist in the Student Insurance office.
+Students at Columbia may also make an appointment with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC) or with a mental health professional at Counseling and Psychological Services (CPS) (Morninside) or the Mental Health Service (CUMC).

 All of these surgeries require some time for healing before masturbation and sexual activity can safely (and enjoyably) be resumed.
-More extensive information for trans men, including information on gender presentation, hormones, name changes, and much more can be found at Hudson's FTM Resource Guide.
-For transgender women, check out Transgender Health — LGBT Health Channel.
+More extensive information for transgender health, including information on gender presentation, hormones, identity documents, and much more can be found at the Center of Excellence for Transgender Health at the University of California, San Francisco.